alexhernandez/vertebrae/README.md

 # vertebrae
-The Backbone to Your Next UI Kit
+The Backbone To Your Next UI Kit